 Whatever the ETF invests in is the fund’s portfolio, which is actively traded on an exchange.

-Although all ETFs have a named fund manager, many are considered passively managed funds, meaning they typically do not need a team of researchers to select stocks to try to beat the underlying benchmark’s performance.
+Although all ETFs have a named fund manager, many are considered passively managed, meaning they typically do not need a team of researchers to select stocks in an effort to beat the underlying benchmark’s performance.
 ETFs try to replicate the performance of an index, sector, or industry.

 Actively managed ETFs exist and usually have a mix of assets that are not easily relatable to an underlying index.